 Ms. Silver is a member of the firm.
-She practices with the Educational Institutions Industry Team, Labor and Employment Law Practice Group, and Immigration Law Practice Group.
+She practices with the Educational Institutions Industry Team, Labor and Employment Law Practice Group, Immigration Law Practice Group and the Collegiate Sports team.
 She regularly advises colleges, universities and other academic entities on a broad range of matters including academic and college affairs, student and residential life, formation of entities and foundations, provision of services to students and staff with disabilities, immigration, intellectual property, Family Educational Rights and Privacy Act (FERPA), records and transcript issues, internal grievance and disciplinary procedures, discrimination and Title IX issues, school policy development and implementation, regulatory matters, construction, financial aid, accreditation and recertification and e-learning.
 She also advises institutions on faculty contracts, tenure, termination and promotion.
 Ms. Silver regularly represents her clients before the New York State Division of Human Rights and the U.S. Department of Education’s Office for Civil Rights (OCR).
 In addition, she regularly trains academic administration, faculty and staff on such issues as FERPA, business immigration, sexual harassment and board governance.

 In her capacity as counsel to colleges and universities, Ms. Silver is engaged in many aspects of immigration law including nonimmigrant visa petitions (H-1B, O-1, etc.), immigrant visa petitions and lawful permanent residence (PERM, outstanding professor or researcher, alien of extraordinary ability, special handling), student issues (F-1, J-1, OPT, SEVIS, etc.) and employment issues including Form I-9 compliance and taxation.
 In this area of the law, Ms. Silver has been quoted in Crain's New York Business, Forbes and Employment Law 360.
 In addition, she has been an invited speaker on these topics at nationally attended professional conferences.